 Defending yourself is even better if you're using the Unbreakable Umbrella.
 This parasol is a phenomenal impact weapon.

-Because it is as strong as a steel pipe, it won’t break when you whack an attacker.
-However, it’s still light, making it easy to carry as a weapon.
+Because it is as strong as a steel pipe, it won't break when you whack an attacker.
+However, it's still light, making it easy to carry, sort of like self-defense batons.

 According to Gizmag, the Unbreakable Umbrella is a “peculiar mix of genteel elegance and chilling weaponry”.
 It may cost a bit more than an ordinary umbrella, but it's worth every penny.